-- To develop a sense of fair play and sportmanship.
+- To develop a sense of fair play and sportsmanship.

 - To develop communication skills, encouraging the use of correct terminology, to promote effective co-operation.

-- To enable students where possible to work towards independence and to communicate postitively towards others.
+- To enable students where possible to work towards independence and to communicate positively towards others.

 - To give our students the opportunity to try new activities, develop new skills and grow in confidence.

 We are also extremely lucky to have an outside bike track and a wide range of bikes accessible to all our pupils, which is used by students at playtimes and during certain lessons.